 - Google doesn’t take readability into account directly as a ranking factor, but the indirect gains from writing for your audience supersede the negativity theorised by Yoast.

 It may sound obvious but you would be amazed how many SEOs dumb down their clients pages because they consider simple wording to be better.
+This idea is now being reinforced by a hugely popular plugin which many bloggers have used for years to guide their SEO practices, problem is easy readability is not always what your audience will want.

 Let me be clear, ideally anybody who might want to read your content should be able to read your content.
-That doesn’t mean that you should write in a way that isn’t natural to you in order to score points, specially if you feel there is even a small loss to the feel of your work.
+That doesn’t mean that you should write in a way that isn’t natural to you in order to score plugin points, specially if you feel there is even a small loss to the feel of your work.

 If you can’t explain it simply you don’t understand it well enough BUT simple doesn’t always mean short sentences void of jargon.